Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 A 4lb pork joint with roast potatoes.
 (Image credit: Future)

-Finally, I tried the dehydrate program, which takes a whopping 6-8 hours.
+Finally, I tried the dehydrate program, which takes 6-8 hours.
 It worked well enough, but we all prefer our fruit and vegetables fully hydrated in this house, and jerky makes me gag, so it’s not a program I’d be buying an Air Fryer specifically to use!
-As I work from home, having the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone chuntering away for six hours was quite obtrusive and made the kitchen surprisingly hot, which wasn’t appreciated during the one week we called Summer.
+As I work from home, having the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone chuntering away for six hours was quite intrusive and made the kitchen surprisingly hot, which wasn’t appreciated during the one week we called Summer.

 Dehydrating pineapple in air fryer (Image credit: Future)

 On the subject of sound, I measured the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone using the sound meter App on my phone.
 It registered at an average of 59 decibels and 65 maximum, which is noticeably louder than my electric oven.
-I found it a little obtrusive in our open-plan kitchen diner.
+I found it a little intrusive in our open-plan kitchen diner.

 (Image credit: Future)